 Feedback from Ivan Oransky, co-founder of Retraction Watch

-Ivan co-wrote an editorial in the New York Times on changing the incentives to reduce fraud (.pdf).
+Ivan co-wrote an editorial in the New York Times on changing the incentives to reduce fraud (.html).
 I reached out to him to get feedback.
 He directed me to some papers on the evidence of incentives and fraud.
 I was unaware of, but also unpersuaded by, that evidence.
 This prompted to add the last paragraph in the incentives section (where I am skeptical of that evidence).
 Despite our different takes on the role of rewarding sexy-findings on fraud, Ivan is on board with the three non-incentive solutions proposed here.
 I thank Ivan for the prompt response and useful feedback. (and for Retraction Watch!)

 Subscribe to Blog via Email